htcondor/htcondor/src/snaked/README.md

 We'll have to come up with a convention for specifying when to call end-of-message(); it might be convenient if it isn't after every yield.
 Perhaps the None type _in_ a sequence might mean "call end_of_message()"?

+In terms of improving the implementation, we obviously want to reenter the event loop after every yield.